Trusts

 by Rania Combs

-However, amendments the Texas Legislature made to the spendthrift statute in 2013 may have created a back door to creating a self-settled asset protection trust.
+However, amendments the Texas Legislature made to the spendthrift statute in 2013 may have created a back door to creating a self-settled asset protection trusts.
+Below is a table of contents outlining the key topics covered:

-Spendthrift Protection for Trust Property Appointed Back to Settlor
+1. Spendthrift Protection for Trust Property Appointed Back to the Settlor

-Specifically, if the settlor becomes a beneficiary of the trust solely by virtue of the exercise of a power of appointment by a third party, then his interest in the trust will be protected from creditors.
+According to Texas Property Code Section 112.035(d)(2) states that if a settlor becomes a beneficiary only through the exercise of a power of appointment by a third party, then the trust assets remain protected from creditors.

 A power of appointment is essentially a power to decide how to dispose of the property in the trust.
 It allows the power holder to direct who should receive the trust assets.
 A settlor can grant someone a limited or general power of appointment.
 A limited power of appointment limits the class of potential recipients to whom the power holder can appoint the property.
 A general power of appointment does not.
 Additionally, settlors can specify whether the power holder can exercise the power during his life, or only at death.

 For example, suppose a settlor creates a trust to benefit his brother and grants his brother a power of appointment.
 The settlor can limit the power of appointment, requiring that his brother exercise it in favor of the settlor or his descendants.
-If his brother exercises the power of appointment in favor of an asset protection trust for the settlor, the resulting trust would receive protection from creditors.
-This would be true even though the settlor created the original trust.
+If the brother exercises this power to transfer the trust assets into an asset protection trust benefiting the original settlor, the resulting trust would receive creditor protection.

 Doing this is not advisable in situations where estate taxes are a concern because the IRS will disregard reciprocal trusts for transfer tax purposes.
 But for couples who don’t have estate tax concerns, this may provide a means of achieving asset protection in Texas.

 This suggests that a settlor can create a trust for a beneficiary, even someone who is not his spouse, and grant a third party a general power of appointment.
-If the third party exercises the power of appointment in favor of an asset protection trust for the settlor, the resulting trust would be protected from creditors’ claims.
+If the third party exercises the power of appointment in favor of an asset protection trust for the settlor, creditors would not be able to reach the assets in the resulting trust.
 This would be the case even though the settlor created the original trust.

 A settlor must fund a trust for a spouse with separate property assets.
-This means spouses would need to partition community property.
+This means spouses must partition community property.
 Partitioning community property has serious ramifications.
 Fifty percent of first marriages end in divorce, and the divorce rate for subsequent marriages is higher.
 When you partition assets and transfer them to an irrevocable trust for your spouse, you can’t take those assets back.

 The same goes for irrevocable trusts created for any other beneficiary.
 When you transfer assets to an irrevocable trust, they are no longer yours.
 You should not give away assets you might need in the future for your own support.